Belfast in Waldo County, Maine — The American Northeast (New England)

 — The Museum in the Streets —

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Education.
+In addition, it is included in the The Museum in the Streets®: Belfast, Maine series list.
 A significant historical year for this entry is 1923.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Civil War Hero / Héros de la guerre de sécession First Church (about 300 feet away, measured in a direct line); A Benevolent Bequest / Un legs généreux (about 400 feet away); The Opera House (about 500 feet away); Welcome to Belfast (about 500 feet away); Post Office Square / La place de la poste (about 600 feet away); Downtown Main Street / La rue principale en centre-ville (about 600 feet away); The Windsor Hotel / L'Hôtel Windsor (about 700 feet away).
+Civil War Hero / Héros de la guerre de sécession First Church (about 300 feet away, measured in a direct line); A Benevolent Bequest / Un legs généreux (about 400 feet away); The Opera House / L'Opéra (about 500 feet away); Belfast, Maine (about 500 feet away); Post Office Square / La place de la poste (about 600 feet away); Downtown Main Street / La rue principale en centre-ville (about 600 feet away); The Windsor Hotel / L'Hôtel Windsor (about 700 feet away).
 Touch for a list and map of all markers in Belfast.

 More about this marker.
 Marker #10 (of 30) in "The Museum in the Streets".
 The text on the Marker is in English, followed by a French translation.